The Russian Join is one of the absolute best ways to join yarn due to it’s secure hold and invisible finish

 These “tails” of yarn are simply left over from where a new yarn was added into a project.
 This could be from running out of a skein, or from doing a planned color change.
 Either way, most methods of joining the yarn together(tying it in some kind of knot or simply picking up the next stitch with the new yarn.) require you to go back and weave in the ends.

-And this weaving in of ends, since it’s not really the most creative part of a project, can really cause a lot of us creative people to stall.
+This weaving in of ends, since it’s not really the most creative part of a project, can really cause a lot of us creative people to stall.
 I’ve even heard of people leaving a project unfinished for months because of the number of ends they had to weave in.
 Some of the more disciplined among us take care of this pitfall by weaving in ends as they come up in a project(if this is you, I admire you!) while others of us just deal with them all at once.

-But back to what I was saying, there is a method of joining yarn together that actually doesn’t leave ends.
+There is a method of joining yarn together that actually doesn’t leave ends.
 Not only that, but it also doesn’t involve knots in your work.
 Because of these and other benefits, it’s my very favorite joining method.

 This magical-sounding technique is called the Russian Join.
 And truth be told, it seems pretty magical the first time you look at it or see it done.
 In reality though, it’s fairly easy to do!